Manifesto · Monochronicle

 The Best Public Art Makes the World More Beautiful

-Artworks that choose materials thoughtfully, consider their ecological footprint as part of their design, and ask what happens in fifty years rather than just opening day earn a different kind of trust from the communities.
-It demonstrates that the program commissioning it is thinking about the long-term health of the planet, not just short-term aesthetics.
+Artworks that choose materials thoughtfully, consider their ecological footprint as part of their design, and ask what happens in fifty years rather than just opening day earn a different kind of trust from the communities they serve.
+Programs that ask material and ecological questions before the brief is written produce work that endures.

-We encourage every commissioner we work with to ask material and ecological questions before the brief goes out — not because sustainability is a branding requirement, but because it is an artistic one.
+We encourage every commissioner we work with to ask material and ecological questions before the brief goes out, not because sustainability is a branding requirement, but because it is an artistic one.

 05 — Price